 You should make sure that wherever a damp-proof membrane is used under the floor that the edges of the DPM go up the wall to be hidden behind the skirting boards once they are fitted.

-The Basix Standard White underlay is a 3mm white polyethylene foam underlay with excellent sound insulation properties.
+The Basix Comfort White underlay is a 2mm white polyethylene foam underlay with excellent sound insulation properties.
 It absorbs minor floor imperfections and is suitable for underfloor heating.
 It's lightweight and simple to install.
 Bear in mind that to comply with the manufacturer's warranty you will need to use a separate damp-proof membrane wherever the sub-floor is concrete.

-The Basix Ultra Rubber underlay is a 3mm high-densite rubber underlay with an integrated backing fleece and an aluminium vapour barrier.
+The Basix Ultra Silver underlay is a 3.5mm high-density recycled rubber underlay with an aluminium vapour barrier.
 It has substantial sound reduction properties and is a high-density foam rubber for enhanced compressive resistance.
-It absorbs minor floor imperfections and it's simple to install but it's NOT suitable for underfloor heating.
+It absorbs minor floor imperfections and it's simple to install but although it is suitable for water-piped underfloor heating systems, it's NOT suitable for electric underfloor heating systems.

-The Basix Boardz Fibreboard underlay is 5mm thick fibreboard panel (590mm x 850mm) which is loose-laid across the sub-floor.
-It considerably reduces noise in rooms and it limits heat-loss through the floor.
+The Basix Foamboard Green underlay is 5mm thick, dense, rigid fibreboard panel (600mm x 856mm) which is loose-laid across the sub-floor.
+It reduces noise in rooms considerably and it limits heat-loss through the floor.
 It's also a natural product and easy to install.
 Bear in mind that to comply with the manufacturer's warranty you will need to use a separate damp-proof membrane wherever the sub-floor is concrete.